This post may contain affiliate links, view our disclosure policy.

 Amelia Island is located in northeastern Florida and is one of the state’s Sea Islands.

 This island is a great spot for shelling, especially if you’re looking for rare shells such as the lightning whelk.
+It also happens to be another hot spot for finding shark teeth!

 But what makes Amelia Island so perfect for shell seekers?

-First, the island has a wide variety of habitats which means there are many different types of shells to be found.
+First, the island has a wide variety of habitats, which means there are many different types of shells to be found.

-This inlet is a “hotspot” for ocean currents, which helps to bring shells onto the shoreline.
+Second, the island is located near the St. Mary’s Inlet – a “hotspot” for ocean currents, which helps to bring shells onto the shoreline.

+And lastly, Amelia Island is home to Fort Clinch State Park.
 This state park has over six miles of beaches to explore, making it one of the largest shelling areas in the state of Florida!

 So whether you’re looking for a rare find or just want to enjoy a leisurely day by the water, Amelia Island should definitely be on your list.